 Dear Lutheran West Students and Families,

 One week of remote learning is now complete.
-I want to thank everyone -- students, teachers, parents, and support staff -- for their understanding and committment to educationally rich, Christ-cenetered education this week.
+I want to thank everyone -- students, teachers, parents, and support staff -- for their understanding and commitment to educationally rich, Christ-centered education this week.
 It was a successful week in launching our remote learning platform.
 Teachers were able to cover the regular content in their courses within the remote setting and students are not missing out on any content.
 All students will continue to be prepared for the next grade level.

 Here are two important improvements for Week Two of remote learning: